coci/Radio-javan/README.md

 python3 main.py
 ````

-3. copy linke music and paste into box and click on find button
+3. copy link music and paste into box and click on find button
 4. after some time magic happen and download button appear .

 # contribute